ibi/wf-extension-tutorial/README.md

 Here are some key points in com.ibi.d3_bar_chart_311.js

-* Line 48-51: classes are assigned to each rect drawn using the utility function renderConfig.moonbeamInstance.buildClassName - this function generates the appropriate CSS class that will help WebFOCUS® figure out what tooltip to show when the user puts their mouse over the bar
+* Line 48-51: classes are assigned to each rect drawn using the utility function renderConfig.moonbeamInstance.buildClassName - this function generates the appropriate CSS class that will help WebFOCUS<sup>®</sup> figure out what tooltip to show when the user puts their mouse over the bar
-* Line 60-63: the function renderConfig.modules.tooltip.addDefaultToolTipContent generates the tooltip content; you need to iterate through all the drawn elements for the WebFOCUS® extension API to associate the element with the appropriate tooltip.
+* Line 60-63: the function renderConfig.modules.tooltip.addDefaultToolTipContent generates the tooltip content; you need to iterate through all the drawn elements for the WebFOCUS<sup>®</sup> extension API to associate the element with the appropriate tooltip.
-* Line 129: renderConfig.renderComplete function needs to be called when the **JS Viz** is finished drawing to enable the WebFOCUS® tooltips
+* Line 129: renderConfig.renderComplete function needs to be called when the **JS Viz** is finished drawing to enable the WebFOCUS<sup>®</sup> tooltips
-* Line 159-161: extension configuration to enable the WebFOCUS® extension tooltips
+* Line 159-161: extension configuration to enable the WebFOCUS<sup>®</sup> extension tooltips

-**Styling the WebFOCUS® Tooltip**
+**Styling the WebFOCUS<sup>®</sup> Tooltip**
-The easiest way to change the style of the WebFOCUS® tooltip would be to use CSS.
+The easiest way to change the style of the WebFOCUS<sup>®</sup> tooltip would be to use CSS.

-* d3_bar_chart.css was added to the src/css folder - take a look at the elements the css file is styling and how it's doing it; for more available elements and classes generated by the WebFOCUS® tooltip, run a chart using this extension in WebFOCUS®, open Chrome's developer tool, and put your mouse over one of the bars.
-You'll notice that WebFOCUS® injects tooltip markup when you explore the DOM with Developer Tool.
+* d3_bar_chart.css was added to the src/css folder - take a look at the elements the css file is styling and how it's doing it; for more available elements and classes generated by the WebFOCUS<sup>®</sup> tooltip, run a chart using this extension in WebFOCUS<sup>®</sup>, open Chrome's developer tool, and put your mouse over one of the bars.
+You'll notice that WebFOCUS<sup>®</sup> injects tooltip markup when you explore the DOM with Developer Tool.
-* Line 152 of com.ibi.d3_bar_chart_311.js, the css file is referenced for loading by WebFOCUS® at run time
+* Line 152 of com.ibi.d3_bar_chart_311.js, the css file is referenced for loading by WebFOCUS<sup>®</sup> at run time

 *NOTE: You'll need to take uncaching steps as described in the Trouble Shooting FAQ section.*